asynchroza/asynchroza.github.io/_posts/databases/2024-03-02-database-indexes.md

 Clustered indexes sort the data rows based on their primary keys and store it accordingly.
 Therefore, the only way to have a sorted table in any SQL database is by having a clustered index.
 Behaviour is different between different databases, but there are management systems such Microsoft SQL Server which primary key constraint creates a clustered index by default.
-What's so special about clustered indexes is that data they _point_ to is stored in the same order phisically on the disk as it is in the cluster table.
+What's so special about clustered indexes is that the data they _point_ to is stored in the same order phisically on the disk as it is in the cluster table.

 <div style="display:flex; flex-direction:column; justify-content: center; align-items: center; margin-bottom: 10px;">
 <img src="assets/img/example-clustered-index.jpeg" alt="Clustered Index" width="500"/>